If you’re a radio station, Cleanfeed Pro is an excellent way to send live audio back to your studio from an outside broadcast at a remote location.

 Now your audio is set up, you’ll need to create a web link for the studio to pick up your outside broadcast.

 Press the large grey +CONNECT button in the middle of the main screen, which will open a pop-up window.
-Enter the contact name and email address of your studio, and then press the Invite button.
+Press the Share button.
+Enter the email address of your studio, and then press the Invite button.

 The studio should receive an invitation to their email address, looking like the example below.
 All that they need to do is press the green Connect button to open the link in Google Chrome and pick up your live feed.